ROADII-Lab/R25-IncidentDetection/README.md

-# R25-TrafficIncidentDetectionGeneralization
+# TrafficIncidentDetectionGeneralization
 ROADII Use Case 25 - Traffic Incident Detection through ML methods

 This repository contains code and documentation for explorations in the generalization and deployment of techniques for detecting traffic incidents and assessing roadway network vulnerabilities using real-time and historical datasets.
-Intended audiences are state DOTs and traffic management centers wanting to improve incident response rates and understand how traffic incidents affect the larger roadway network.
+Intended audiences are state DOTs and traffic management centers wanting to improve their ability to respond quickly to incidents on their roadways, as well as to better understand how traffic incidents affect the larger roadway network.

 ## Contents
 1. Code